A Mathematical Dashboard for the Analysis of Italian COVID-19 Epidemic Data

-We first focus on the first epidemic wave that occurred in Italy across the Spring 2020.
+We first focus on the first epidemic wave that occurred in Italy last Spring 2020.
 In our dashboard, a specific time range can be selected and each time series can be normalised with respect to its maximum attained in the prescribed time range.
 This allows for an immediate identification of the day the different peaks have occurred and of their relative positions (relative delays).
-As displayed in Figure~\ref{fig:firstwavepeaks}, it can be noticed that the first compartment that reaches a peak is that of the number of \textit{daily new positive} cases (on March 24th), followed $5$ days later on March 29th by the peak of \textit{daily deaths}.
-The peaks for the number of individuals \textit{hosted in ICUs} and those \textit{hospitalized} occur on April 1st and 3rd, respectively, that is after $7$ and $9$ days since the peak of \textit{daily new positive} cases.
-Even if, at a first glance, the fact that the peak of \textit{daily deaths} occurs before those of the hospitalized and \textit{hosted in ICUs} may appear surprising, this is instead reasonable since the latter data do not refer to new daily entries but to the total number of individuals who are hosted in hospitals or ICUs at a specific date.
+As displayed in Figure~\ref{fig:firstwavepeaks}, it can be noticed that the first compartment that reaches a peak is that of the number of \textit{daily positive} cases (on March 24, 2020), followed $5$ days later on March 29, 2020 by the peak of \textit{daily deceased}.
+The peaks for the number of individuals \textit{hosted in ICUs} and those \textit{hospitalized} occur on April 1 and 3, respectively, that is $7$ and $9$ days past the peak of \textit{daily positive} cases.

+Even if, at a first glance, the fact that the peak of \textit{daily deceased} occurs before those of the hospitalized and \textit{hosted in ICUs} may appear surprising, this is instead reasonable since the latter data do not refer to new daily entries but to the total number of individuals who are hosted in hospitals or ICUs at a specific date.